 Lets move to U1-2 which is used to bias the sensor.
 D1 is used to offer a temperature dependent voltage (drops with increase in voltage), which in turn would increase the input voltage to U1-2 as temperature rises.
 The voltage coefficient of the diode is a reasonable tracking method for the sensors tempco in a limited temperature range only.
 This voltage will than be amplified by the loop around U1-2 and used to bias the sensor.
 There is a clear tradeoff between maximum signal gain (high biasing voltage value for the sensor), and safe-operation of the sensor.
 Lookin at the datasheet of the sensor you can see its resistance drops rapidly with increasing temperature, and maximum voltage allowed dropping with temperature.
 This means that at maximum temperature we can’t have a high voltage over the sensor.
 However, because of the temperature coefficient of gain for the sensor, high temperature is where we want a maximum voltage over the sensor.
 Combine the two, and the result is that at nominal room temperature we are actually working far below the thermal limits of the sensor, and have a reduced gain and signal amplitude.

 Observing the loop around U1-2 we can make some assumptions such as the sensors resistance in excitation port (~400R per sensor) and the transconductance of the BJT at the bias point (~0.1S).
 This means that this stage of BJT and 2 sensors has a voltage gain of ~X20 (26dB).
 We can also calculate the pole of C1 and the sensors resistance, which would be at <20Hz.
 This means that we are adding inside the feedback loop of U1-2 another gain stage and an additional pole that falls inside the region where loop gain is >0dB.
 This seems like a bad idea for stability.
-I’d expect such a feedback loop to be marginally stable and cross the 0dB loop gain mark at a few 10’s of KHz.
+I’d expect such a feedback loop to be marginally stable and cross the 0dB loop gain mark at a few KHz to tens of KHz depending on exact component parameters.
 In extreme case this can result in oscillations, but it can generate noise peaking even with less extreme circumstances.
 This peaking would in turn modulate the input signal sensed by the Hall sensors, so generally its best to avoid that.

 Another point to consider in this part of the schematic is that the P272C can only swing to 1.2V below the positive rail (typical, worst case is 1.8V).
 Thankfully, in this application the load is sourcing current from the positive rail, and not sinking it to ground, which means only the low side of the output stage for U1-2 is working and its bias is provided by the load itself.
 This might explain why such a structure is used despite its undesirable effect of phase margin.
 This will result in very little bias current to the output stage which might again degrade performance.
 Therefore it might be of benefit to add a resistor from the positive supply to the output pin of U1-2 to increase this bias current to a somewhat more substantial (10K might be a reasonable value with limited effect on total power consumption).
 An alternate solution would be to replace this op-amp with one that can swing closer to positive supply.
 I’d choose the OPA2196 (which I’ve also used in a different project) which is a true rail-rail op-amp, which also happens to have lower noise density, lower offset, and lower power consumption than the P272C used for U1.
 So while the noise density and offset aren’t of real value for U1, the lower power consumption will offset some of the increase by replacing other parts.
 Additionally, its ability to swing closer to the rails can be useful here, mostly for U1-1 buffer.